 Active Member: An Active Member is an eligible skater who participates in a Club Skating Program, who has paid the fees as set by the club and is a member of Skate Canada.
 All Active Members who are 18 years of age or older shall be entitled to one vote at each Annual General Meeting and Special Meeting of the Club.
 Active Members who are younger than 18 years old have no vote.

 Special Members: A Special Member is a parent or guardian of legally underage Active Member(s) who has/have paid the fees as set by the Club and is/are a member of Skate Canada.
-Special Members may vote pursuant to the restrictions set out in By-law 26.
+Special Members shall be restricted to one vote per family regardless of how many children are in the family.

 LIABILITY